MalloryHuston/CS361_Microservice/README.md

 -----------------------------------------------------

 ### How to REQUEST Data
-I will have others request data from my microservice by simply typing in a keyword into the interface’s search engine.
+Users can request data from this microservice by simply typing in a keyword into the interface’s search engine.
 It would then match up with the closest-matching Wikipedia article.
 Here is an example call:

 ```
 from tkinter import *